sarvesh-official/Portfolio-v1/README.md

 ## Feedback and Contact

 I welcome feedback on this portfolio and would love to connect with you.
-Feel free to reach out through [email], [LinkedIn], or [Twitter].
+Feel free to reach out through [email](sarveshjaiofficial@gmail.com)

 Thank you for visiting my portfolio!